famgz/code-line-counter/README.md

 # code-line-counter
-An exercise to consolidate Java learning.
+An ongoing exercise to consolidate Java learning.